urre/acf-fold-flexible/readme.md

 - [ ] Support new ACF fields

 ## Changelog
++ 1.1.0: Better support for both ACF and ACF PRO
 + 1.0.3: Bug fix.
 Solves panel active states for ACF PRO 5.1.0
 + 1.0.2: Bug fix: the css and javascripts did not load correctly after 4.0.
 Now fixed.
 + 1.0.1: Added support for fields: Gallery, url and email